twilio-labs/socless_apb/README.md

-# SLS-APB
+# SOCless apb

-Serverless Plugin for SOCless Playbook Builder (apb).
-Automatically renders State Machines from playbook.json files when a socless-playbooks stack is deployed.
+- Planning on using this with a Serverless deployment?
+Please use our plugin [SLS-APB](https://github.com/twilio-labs/sls-apb) instead.

+**SOCless Automation Playbook Builder**

+Translates SOCless Playbook JSON objects into a valid CloudFormation State Machine.

 It auto-generates the: